ur-tcs/programming-2-ex-3/README.md

 - For each branch node, e.g. `Branch(left, right)`, the function should recurse on both left and right and merge the results.
 - For the leaf node, e.g. `Leaf(value)`, the value is returned.

+Again, we will later see `reduce` in a more general setting, not just summation of values.

 ## IntList (IntList.scala & IntListOps.scala)